How to Contact the Eemamwiciki Cultural Education Department

 For more information about eemamwiciki programs please contact Joshua Sutterfield at jsutterfield@miamination.com

-Summer Program information is now live!
+Summer Program information will be available next year.
 Please visit the Summer Programs page for more information.

 ‘we are knowledgeable, have wisdom’ – Any form of global or local human knowledge can fall within this realm of knowing.
 There are two parts to this value: first, the gaining of knowledge through direct experience with a heavy emphasis on hands-on experience; second, knowing under what circumstances to share what one knows.
 This is a value sought by all ages but most fully understood by respected elders.